 Idea building blocks

-First, present each team with a problem.
-It can be anything, from a simple riddle to something more complex, like, "How many golf balls fit in a Boeing?"
-Then, in small groups, the first team member writes down an idea on how to solve the problem on a piece of paper and passes it to the next person.
-The next person improves on the solution by building on the first person’s idea, strengthening creative problem solving as a group.
+Separate into small groups and present each team with a problem.
+The first team member writes down an idea on how to solve the problem on a piece of paper and passes it to the next person.
+The next person improves on the solution by building on the first person’s idea, strengthening creative problem solving.

 Build the tallest tower